laureschemm/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By identifying which tasks are most important and which can wait, you can make sure you spend your time where it matters most.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
  -
 Next, planning ahead is crucial.
 Before starting a new project or tackling a complex problem, take some time to think through the steps you need to take and the resources you might need along the way.
 Creating a detailed plan will ensure that you don't get stuck or waste time on unnecessary tasks .-- ----.------.. / (--- ____) \ _____________________ / \ / _____ __________ \ // ______ _______/ \ (____________ / ) \ \______ \____/---/ ....... \__

+# 2024-02-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs, harder maintenance, and poorer performance.
+Remember that what you build today may be read, understood, and modified by others tomorrow, or even by your future self.
+So, practice clarity and simplicity as a virtue in your daily programming endeavors."

+"Program for the present, but design with the future in mind.
+Always keep adaptability and scalability at the forefront of your architecture decisions.
+The best code isn't just functional; it's also prepared for change and growth."

+"In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct, readable code first, then optimize if and where necessary.
+Understanding the problem domain deeply before diving into coding is also a critical aspect of effective programming."